Analysis

 30 years $10,212 $33,004 $22,792

-Read that last row again: keeping $10,000 in checking instead of a high-yield savings account costs you over $22,000 in lost growth over 30 years.
-That's from a single decision about where to park your cash.
+Read that last row again: keeping $10,000 in checking instead of a high-yield savings account costs over $22,000 in lost growth over 30 years — from a single decision about where to park cash.
+A household sitting on $20,000 of excess doubles that: more than $45,000 over 30 years, enough for a car, a year of tuition, or a meaningful addition to retirement.
+This assumes constant rates; if they fluctuate the specifics shift, but the principle holds — near-zero money can't compound, while money earning a real return grows exponentially.

 Why This Happens: The Psychology of Idle Cash

-Most people don't keep extra money in checking because they've carefully calculated that they need it.
+Most people don't keep extra in checking because they've calculated they need it.
 They keep it because they're afraid of not having it.
-The consequences of overdrafting—fees, declined payments, the stress of scrambling—feel immediate and painful.
-The cost of keeping too much in checking is invisible: you never see the interest you didn't earn.
+The consequences of overdrafting — fees, declined payments, the stress of scrambling — feel immediate and painful.
+The cost of keeping too much is invisible: you never see the interest you didn't earn.

-Even people who suspect they have excess don't know exactly how much they can safely transfer.
-Without visibility into their upcoming cash flow, they default to caution.
-And caution, in this case, means leaving money idle.
+Even people who suspect they have excess don't know exactly how much they can safely move.
+Without visibility into upcoming cash flow, they default to caution — and caution means leaving money idle.

-Moving money between accounts requires effort, even if it's just a few clicks.
+Moving money between accounts takes effort, even if it's a few clicks.
 When the cost of inaction is invisible and the benefit of action feels small, it's easy to do nothing.
-That's how $70 billion per year slips through the cracks—not in one dramatic mistake, but in millions of small non-decisions.
+That's how tens of billions a year slip through the cracks — not in one dramatic mistake, but in millions of small non-decisions.

-The standard guidance—keep one to two months of expenses plus a 30% buffer—gives people a static number that's often far higher than what they actually need for day-to-day cash flow.
-It's well-intentioned but blunt, and it doesn't account for the timing of individual households' income and expenses.
+The standard guidance — keep one to two months of expenses plus a 30% buffer — hands people a static number that's often far higher than they need for day-to-day cash flow.
+It's well-intentioned but blunt, and it ignores the timing of any individual household's income and expenses.

 What You Can Do About It